(PLEASE REVIEW MINUTES BEFORE OUR DECEMBER MEETING. NOVEMBER MINUTES TO BE APPROVED ON DECEMBER 8, 2014)

 In Attendance: Lori Chisholm, Michele Douglas, Brandy Hickman, Abby Kleiboeker, Maggie Krogh, Amanda Langsford, Sarah Langston, Sarah Odom, Barb Ray, Emily Russell, Tia Ruth, Lauren Sawyer, Jody Schaad, Renee Thornton, Hillary West

 Lori Chisholm, PTA President, called the meeting to order at 6:32 PM.

-The May 2014 minutes were approved as written.
+The October 2014 minutes were approved as written.

 Lori Chisholm, President’s Report:

 - Book Fair – $6284.36 in net sales generated $3456.40 in estimated profit.
 Profit provided 25 dictionaries and 6 thesauruses to Mrs. Chance per her acquisition request. $2404.85 in profit was spent on books for 20 teachers plus our librarian.
 All for Books coin/$1 donation drive brought in $215.04.
 This money was used to provide $10 scholarships for each classroom and $30 for the ELL classroom.
 The remaining money was used to purchase various reading level books that Mrs. Cardwell will distribute to teachers to use as giveaways.
 She thanked all the volunteers.
 4th grade students and some teachers wrote thank you notes to PTA for the books their classrooms received.
 The BOGO book fair will be in May.

 - Hospitality chairs fed our teachers on the Monday night of Parent Teacher Conferences.